IgniteUI/help-topics/topics/02_Controls/igDataChart/06_igDataChart_Accessibility_Compliance.md

 The following topics provide additional information related to this topic.

--	[**Accessibility Compliance**](Accessibility-Compliance.html):  Provides reference information for accessibility compliance of all Ignite UI controls.
+-	[**Accessibility Compliance**](Accessibility-Compliance.html):  Provides reference information for accessibility compliance of all %%ProductName%% controls.